General knowledge: Personality

 People high in general knowledge tend to be highly open to new experiences and in typical intellectual engagement.
 The relationship between openness to experience and general knowledge remains robust even when IQ is taken into account.
 People high in openness may be more motivated to engage in intellectual pursuits that increase their knowledge.
 Relationships between general knowledge and other five factor model traits tend to be weak and inconsistent.
 Though one study found that extraversion and neuroticism were negatively correlated with general knowledge, others found that they were unrelated.
 Inconsistent results have also been found for conscientiousness.

 Predictor of achievement

 A number of studies have assessed whether performance on a general knowledge test can predict achievement in particular areas, namely in academics, proofreading, and creativity.

 Academic achievement

-General knowledge has been found to predict exam results in a study of British schoolchildren.
-The study examined cognitive ability and personality predictors of exam performance and found that general knowledge was positively correlated with GCSE English, mathematics, and overall exam results.
+General knowledge helps to perform well on government exams The study examined cognitive ability and personality predictors of exam performance and found that general knowledge was positively correlated with GCSE English, mathematics, Grammar, History, Science and overall exam results.
 General knowledge test scores predicted exam results, even after controlling for IQ, five-factor model personality traits, and learning styles.